jcomellas/getopt/README.md

-The ``tokenize/1`` function will separate a command line string into tokens, taking into account whether an argument is single or double quoted, a character is escaped or there are environment variables to be expanded. e.g.:
+The ``tokenize/1`` function will separate a command line string into tokens, taking into account whether an argument is single or double quoted, a character is escaped or if there are environment variables to be expanded. e.g.:

 ``` erlang